albert-heijn-technology/platform_maps_flutter/README.md

 # iOS

-To use this plugin on iOS you need to opt-in for the embedded views preview by adding a boolean property to the app's Info.plist file, with the key `io.flutter.embedded_views_preview` and the value `YES`.
-You will also have to add the key `Privacy - Location When In Use Usage Description` with the value of your usage description.
+You will have to add the key `Privacy - Location When In Use Usage Description` with the value of your usage description.

 # Android